microprediction/humpday/README.md

     pip install git+https://github.com/microprediction/humpday

 File an issue if you have problems.
-If you get a CMake error, try:

 #### Add optimizers not included by default

-A few are unstable on some systems.
+Some of these are really good, but not 100% stable on all platforms we've used.

     pip install cmake
     pip install ultraopt